How Much Does Hardie Board Siding Cost to Install?

 Is Hardie Board Siding Eco-Friendly?

-Cleaning and maintaining the siding exterior of your home is key to preserving the beauty and durability of Hardie board siding.
-The extent and nature of maintenance will depend on the geographic location of your home and exposure of the building.
-Normal care and maintenance includes:
+Cleaning and maintaining the siding exterior of your home is key to preserving its beauty and durability.
+The extent and nature of maintenance will depend on the geographic location of your home, climate, and exposure of the building.
+Normal care and maintenance for Hardiplank includes:

-- Washing down the exterior surfaces every 6 to 12 months with a garden hose or low pressure water spray to remove dirt and debris.
-For stubborn dirt or stains, a mild detergent and a soft brush may be used.
+Clean siding every 6 to 12 months.
+Wash down the exterior surfaces with a garden hose or low pressure water spray to remove dirt and debris.
+For stubborn dirt or stains, a mild detergent and a soft bristle brush may be used.

-- Reapply caulking when it has begun to show signs of wear.
+Reapply caulking as needed.
+Recaulk the siding when it begins to show signs of wear.
 This can help keep moisture from getting into the wall cavity.
 James Hardie recommends the use of caulks and sealants that remain permanently flexible.
 Look for the words “permanently flexible” written clearly on the label or in the accompanying literature.

-- It is a good practice to keep vegetation such as shrubs, bushes, and small trees trimmed back and away from the home and siding.
-This will also help to ensure that sprinkler systems do not saturate areas near the building.
+Trim back vegetation and shrubs.
+This is a good practice to avoid damage to the new siding.
+Keeping landscaping away from the home and siding will also help to ensure that sprinkler systems do not saturate areas near the building.